BitcoinErrorLog/libbitcoin-wiki/Thin-Air-Fallacy.md

 |Business   |          |       9oz|      81oz|      90oz|
 |Borrower   |          |      81oz|          |      81oz|

 Person's business is operating with 10% reserve, as 90% of his deposited money is at risk of default.
-Projecting this into the naive view of banking requires only renaming "Lender" to "Depositor" and "Business" to "Bank".
+Projecting this into the naive view of banking requires only renaming "Person" to "Depositor" and "Business" to "Bank".
 There is no need to assume that these are distinct individuals:

 |           |Savings   |Money     |Credit    |Debt      |
 |-----------|----------|----------|----------|----------|